 Hello!
 I was born in the middle of the UK.
 I am a middle child.
-I don’t like sitting in the middle on the back seat of a car.
+I don't like sitting in the middle of the back seat of a car.

 I studied Fine Art in Nottingham in the East Midlands of the UK.
-When I graduated I didn’t know what I was going to do.
-I knew what I wanted to do - draw and make things, but I didn’t know how that could be a career, or what you’d even call it.
-In a funny sort of way, I think I've carved out my own little career that I’m not sure existed before - I am a doodler!
+When I graduated, I didn't know what I was going to do.
+I knew what I wanted to do - draw and make things, but I didn't see how that could be a career, or what you'd even call it.
+Funnily, I think I've carved out my little career that I'm not sure existed before - I am a doodler!